 Poison oak, or toxicodendron diversilobum, is the West Coast cousin of poison ivy.
 The leaves of both plants are covered by an oil called urushiol, which causes a red, bumpy, itchy rash that takes at least ten days to recede.

 Though a lucky few are immune, contact with poison oak can result in a range of reactions, from mild itching to severe, life-threatening systemic inflammation.
-Urushiol is nothing to mess with—the chemical is so tenacious that it has been found on Native American artifacts, still potent 1,000 years later.
+The bottom line is that urushiol is nothing to mess with—the chemical is so tenacious that it has been found on Native American artifacts, still potent 1,000-plus years later.

-Peninsula Open Space Trust (POST) protects and cares for open space, farms and parkland in and around Silicon Valley.
-Since its founding in 1977, POST has been responsible for saving more than 75,000 acres as permanently protected land in San Mateo, Santa Clara and Santa Cruz counties.
+Peninsula Open Space Trust (POST) protects open space on the Peninsula and in the South Bay for the benefit of all.
+Since its founding in 1977, POST has been responsible for saving more than 87,000 acres as permanently protected land in San Mateo, Santa Clara and Santa Cruz counties.
 Learn more